Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 Juni 2025 20.37.44 UTC
+- WIB: Jumat, 27 Juni 2025 21.29.52 UTC
-- WITA: Jumat, 27 Juni 2025 21.37.44 UTC
+- WITA: Jumat, 27 Juni 2025 22.29.52 UTC
-- WIT: Jumat, 27 Juni 2025 22.37.44 UTC
+- WIT: Jumat, 27 Juni 2025 23.29.52 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: friendship
+Kategori: technology